Private Health Insurance for Individual And Families in Hong Kong

 Chronic conditions that require long-term treatment can be very expensive but pre-existing conditions are excluded.
 In other words, most insurance companies won’t cover them unless the diagnosis was made after the policy was purchased so if this is something you’re concerned about, you should buy private medical health insurance in Hong Kong sooner rather than later.

 Different medical plans also offer different levels of chronic illness coverage so it’s important that you speak with your Trusted Union advisor about this before deciding on which policy is right for you.

-Which Health Insurance Plan is right for me?
+Which Private Health Insurance Plan is right for me?